robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # …but factor your `protocol`s ruthlessly, too

-^ A common complaint with protocols is that you either end up with long, unwieldy lists of requirements that become a burden to anything implementing them.
+^ A common complaint with protocols is that you end up with long, unwieldy lists of requirements that become a burden to anything implementing them.
 Every required method you add has to be implemented by each implementor, every optional method has to be checked for at runtime.

 ^ For example, have you ever written a class implementing every single required method in `UITableViewDelegate`?